Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 BEST PHOTO AND INSTAGRAM SPOTS IN EDINBURGH | TOP 5

-Spring in Scotland – April through May
+Scotland in Spring – April through May

 The best time to go to Scotland for fewer crowds, long days, and the highest probability of "good" Scottish weather